Decoy: Bomb decoy

-In irregular warfare, improvised explosive devices are commonly used as roadside bombs to target military patrols.
-Some guerillas also use imitation IEDs to intimidate civilians, to waste bomb disposal resources, or to set up an ambush.
+In irregular warfare, improvised explosive devices (IEDs) are commonly used as roadside bombs to target military patrols.
+Some guerrillas also use imitation IEDs to intimidate civilians, to waste bomb disposal resources, or to set up an ambush.
 Some terrorist groups use fake bombs during a hostage siege, in order to limit hostage rescue efforts.

 Sonar decoy

 A sonar decoy is a device designed to create a misleading reading on sonar, such as the appearance of a false target.

 In biochemistry

 In biochemistry, there are decoy receptors, decoy substrates and decoy RNA.
 In addition, digital decoys are used in protein folding simulations.

 Decoy receptor

 Decoy receptors, or sink receptors, are receptors that bind a ligand, inhibiting it from binding to its normal receptor.
 For instance, the receptor VEGFR-1 can prevent vascular endothelial growth factor (VEGF) from binding to the VEGFR-2 The TNF inhibitor etanercept exerts its anti-inflammatory effect by being a decoy receptor that binds to TNF.